 Another catering establishment that was popular with Herman and his friends in the mid-1960s was dancing Dijkhoff on the Harm Smeengekade.

 In the period 1973-1978, Herman visited the cafe bar Old Inn in the Voorstraat every week, where Ivo de Lange was the owner at the time.
 Herman got a drink here, made a few drawings and borrowed some money from Ivo.
 Those were the fixed rituals.
 Two doors further on the Voorstraat was Bar Dancing In den Herberg, later called the Circle Bar.
 Herman has performed here several times with his band Wild Romance.

 Provincial Overijssels Museum

-"I am a big believer in paying taxes.
+'I am a big supporter of paying taxes.
 Thanks to those taxes, I assume, we can keep a country like the Netherlands afloat.
-It is not unwillingness on my part, but I lack the self-discipline to always put that money aside as a private entrepreneur. "
+It is not unwillingness on my part, but I lack the self-discipline to keep putting that money aside as a private entrepreneur.'

 Herman had a unique deal with the Tax Authorities.
 He always said that he did not collect money but anecdotes.
 His financial accounting was in complete chaos and it was therefore impossible to distill a realistic tax return from this.